enkidevs/curriculum/go/intro/README.md

 name: Introduction to Go

-description: Learn the powers of Go!
+description: Learn the basics of Go!

 core: true